Kazbek (cigarettes)

 Kazbek (Казбек) was a brand of papirosas in the Soviet Union named after Mount Kazbek, Caucasus.

-The author of the design, Robert Grabbe, allegedly intended to please Joseph Stalin: the image of a Caucasian horse rider on the background of Mount Kazbek was supposed to remind Stalin his motherland of Georgia.
+The author of the design of the case, Robert Grabbe, allegedly intended to please Joseph Stalin: the image of a Caucasian horse rider on the background of Mount Kazbek was supposed to remind Stalin his motherland of Georgia.
 Kazbek was a higher tier of papirosas and its smoking was indicative of belonging to the Soviet elite, nomenklatura.

+Kazbek belongs to papirosy of top grade No. 3, made from a blend of Samsun tobacco (Transcaucasian or Central Asian), Dubek (Southern Coast or Central Asian), and Ostrokonets.
+Within this blend, 30% consists of second commercial grade tobacco, 20% of third grade “A,” and 50% of skeletal tobaccos of any type except Voronezh (including 40% second grade and 10% third grade “A”).
+The cigarettes are noted for their pleasant aroma and increased strength.
+The creator of the recipe was tobacco master Vasily Ioanidi.